-An ORV is not a toy.
+An off-road vehicle (ORV) is not a toy.
 It's a vehicle built primarily for off-road recreation.
 ORVs can provide hours of safe, enjoyable off-road riding.
 But ORVs also can be dangerous if you don't understand your vehicle or know proper riding procedures.